-This article describes how to automatically create a new filter variable that identifies the cases in a data set that have duplicated values in one or more variables.
-This feature is useful when you want to identify duplicate cases to delete from the data set.
-This variable is also easily modified to identify unique cases instead, and to use as a filter on outputs in your Report.
+This article describes how to automatically create a new filter variable that identifies cases in a data set with duplicated values in one or more variables.
+This feature is useful for identifying duplicate cases to delete from the dataset.
+This variable can also be easily modified to identify unique cases and to serve as a filter on outputs in your Report.
 For example, if you have a data set with multiple records for a respondent, you may want to only include a single record for each respondent in certain outputs in your Report.
-This article explains how to use the Data Quality > Duplicates feature to remove duplicated data from a data set and create a unique case filter to use on outputs.
+This article explains how to use the Data Quality > Duplicates feature to remove duplicate data from a dataset and create a unique-case filter for outputs.

 Requirements

-- A data set loaded into a Displayr document.
+- A data set in a Displayr document.

 Method